xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 ## Places

 **Places** provide a spatial reference for extracting statistical values and time series data.
 They can be represented as either `points` or `polygons/circles`.
+Places are organized into **groups** which hold individial places.

 ![Places](../assets/images/viewer/analysis_places.png)

-There are two types of Places:

-- **Dataset Places:** These are part of the dataset and are hosted on the xcube server.
-- **User-defined Places:** These can be imported or created directly in the Viewer.

-Places are organized into **groups** which hold individial places.

 The Viewer offers a variety of features (such as adding, removing, and styling) for working with Places to obtain statistical information.
-The following sections will explain the available features
+The following sections will explain the available features.

 ![Places](../assets/images/viewer/analysis_places_light.png){: class="light-image" }
 ![Places](../assets/images/viewer/analysis_places_dark.png){: class="dark-image" }